 After working as a frontier lawyer and federal judge, Charles Bunnell became the first president of the University of Alaska from 1921 to 1949.
-He and Mary Ann raised a daughter, and the family ate bread, waffles and pancakes made from this sourdough culture.
+He and Mary Ann raised a daughter, and the family ate bread, waffles, and pancakes made from this sourdough culture.
 So did their family pet, unfortunately.
 A surviving photograph of Charles Bunnell and his pet moose calf is captioned, “Calf died from eating too many pancakes.”

 Young Jean Bunnell spent her teen years on the new campus of the University of Alaska, which had only a handful of students in the early years, and fewer women.
 One of the first female students praised the sense of community in the fledgling college of fifty-two students and ten faculty members.
 “What an eager, energetic, excited group we were!
 Dr. Bunnell, with his tremendous vision and optimism, made us all feel we were partners in a great adventure; he and the young teachers made us all feel so important.
 We were in on all the plans; we were making a university.”
 The university archives show Jean sitting with the campus Glee club; hands on hips, posing with her mother and father in an Aleut parka; “out for a ride” with her father in his automobile.
 Jean left Alaska to attend Stanford University, graduating in French literature in 1931.

 Jean brought her sourdough with her to California, where she became close friends with Catherine Morse, another northerner from Bellingham, Washington.
 Catherine married fellow Stanford student Philip Kennedy and they had two daughters.
 Then Catherine sickened with cancer.
 She made her closest friend promise to raise her daughters as her own.
 In 1958, Catherine Morse died.
-Jean Bunnell left her post as Dean of Women at San Francisco State University and married Phil Kennedy.
+Jean Bunnell left her post at San Francisco State University and married Phil Kennedy.
 Together they raised Sheila and Robin Morse Kennedy in San Rafael, just north of the Golden Gate Bridge.
 A family tradition was making bread, waffles, and pancakes from their mother’s sourdough.